 - Unzip Benchmark-master.zip in a local folder.

-- Builds the suite executing the command:
+- Build the suite executing the command, from within the unzipped folder:

 > mvn clean package